markgreenwood/markgreenwood.github.io/src/content/pages/about.md

 ## Collaboration and Communication

 I believe in the power of collaboration and effective communication.
 Whether working with clients, designers, or fellow developers, I value clear communication to ensure the success of every project.

+## Hobbies and Activities
+When I'm not creating awesome software, I might be...
+- running, weightlifting, or cycling
+- playing the electric guitar or bass
+- cooking
+- enjoying a glass of wine or a great cup of coffee

 ## Get in Touch